dewi-alliance/hotspot-manufacturers/applications/Aitek-inc.md

 * Which security implementation (ECC608, TPM, TrustZone, other) are you using?  -  ECC608
 * Which LoRa chipset are you planning to use in your gateway?  -  SX1302
 * What is the CPU?  -  Quad-core Cortex-A55 CPU

+* Where are you sourcing your components from?  - Semtech for Lora Chips and other suppliers from China.
+We are well-connected with our friends across multiple fields for material sourcing.
+* How many radio modules/ concentrators can you procure?  - We are expecting to procure at least 10k units per month.
+In the future if the capacity rises, we will procure and produce more.

 * Other Hardware Specifications:

 * RAM: 2G DDR4